AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories.md

 When dealing with human data, it is often necessary to archive data in a controlled access repository in order to comply with consent, ethics and legal regulations.
 Controlled access means that anyone who wants to use the data, must apply for access to the data and agree to use the data in accordance with a data use policy.
 It varies whether that repository has its own Data Access Committee (DAC) that decides whether a data access request (DAR) complies with the policy and access is granted, or whether the data remains under the control of a dataset specific DAC.

 Within Australia, the need to keep data onshore and the challenges involved in archiving in major international repositories means the majority of Australian human genomics research data remains siloed and un-FAIR in unsearchable institutional repositories.
-However, of the major controlled access archives, the European Genome-Phenome Archive (EGA) is the most used archive by Australian researchers, as it is the only one available to researchers without the need for specific funding arrangements or explicit approval.
+However, of the major controlled access archives, the {% tool "ega" %} is the most used archive by Australian researchers, as it is the only one available to researchers without the need for specific funding arrangements or explicit approval.

 ## Data repositories explained